-We propose a duration-based explanation for the major equity risk factors, including value, profitability, investment, low-risk, and payout factors.
-Both in the US and globally, these factors invest in firms that earn most of their cash flows in the near future.
-The factors could therefore be driven by a premium on near-future cash flows.
-We test this hypothesis using a new dataset of single-stock dividend futures, which are claims on annual dividends for individual firms.
-Consistent with our hypothesis, expected CAPM alpha on individual dividends decrease in maturity within a firm, but do not vary across firms once controlling for maturity.
+We propose a duration-based explanation for the premia on major equity factors, including value, profitability, investment, low-risk, and payout factors.
+These factors invest in firms that earn most of their cash flows in the near future and could therefore be driven by a premium on near-future cash flows.
+We test this hypothesis using a novel dataset of single-stock dividend futures, which are claims on dividends of individual firms.
+Consistent with our hypothesis, the expected CAPM alpha on individual cash flows decrease in maturity within a firm, and the alpha is not related to the above characteristics when controlling for maturity.

 Keywords: asset pricing, cross-section of stock returns, cash-flow growth, duration, survey expectations, dividend strips